 Some people may not know what to say or feel afraid of upsetting you.
 They may not know how you are feeling or whether you want to discuss it.
 Try to tell them how you feel and what you need from them.
 You may want to talk about different things with different people.

 While people generally mean well, some tend to offer unrealistic and sometimes unhelpful opinions, ideas and suggestions that can be frustrating and sometimes even distressing.
-People might offer women advice on how they should or shouldn’t live their life, such as suggesting dramatic changes to diet and lifestyle.
+They might offer people advice on how they should or shouldn’t live their life, such as suggesting dramatic changes to diet and lifestyle.

 The constant message from others to ‘be positive’ can be annoying.
 Those who offer information about the latest treatment or cure may not realise that it is generally not helpful.